heinwessels/Factorio-FluidicPower/README.md

 ### Two Types of Power poles

 Power poles are similar to pipes.
-This means they need to be placed inline with one another, and not diagonally.
-When placing down a power pole you will see similar markings as when placing a underground pipe.
+This means they need to be placed inline with one another, and cannot be placed diagonally like vanilla power poles.
+When placing a power pole you will know it's connected to another pole, similar to how a connection between underground pipes are shown.

 There are `two` types of `power poles`.
 The first is most of the normal power poles, i.e. the small and medium power poles and the substation.
 These you will use to distribute your power and supply power to your buildings as you would usually.
 However, each tier pole can only supply a limited amount of power, for example, the small pole can only supply 5MW, but can transmit more.